danjeltahko/WATERPLANT/README.md

 Lastly I configured awscli on my computer to store my AIM users ```id key``` and ```secret key``` so I could get data directly from DynamoDB with a simple python script.
 I then put together a flask server to visualized my data with matplotlib. (reference below)

 ![flask_data](reference/plotted_moist.png)

+* ### Security

+In this project, and because it will only be used by me and locally at my home, I didn't look that carefully at the security.
+Some security measures I could have done or researched more is to hide all secrets.
+Mainly my AWS account ID and certificates on the ESP, I could have looked at HSM (Hardware Security Module) or TSM (Trusted Platform Module) and for AWS I could have used KMS (Key Management Service).
+But as I mentioned earlier, it didn't really feel that necessary to me.
+If I were to implement this project solution at a company or something like that, I would obviously look more into the security aspects.